-Detection routines can take a long time when working with large amounts of acoustic data (e.g. large recordings and/or many files).
-These are some tips that can help make a routine more time-efficient.
-1. Always test procedures on small data subsets.
-Make sure you are getting decent results on a small subset of recordings before trying to scale up the analysis.
+Detection routines can take a long time when working with large amounts of acoustic data (e.g., large recordings and/or many files).
+Below we provide some tips that can help make a routine more time-efficient.
+1) Always test procedures on small data subsets.
+Make sure that you obtain decent results on a small subset of recordings before trying to scale up the analysis.
 2. Template-based detection is almost always faster than energy-based detection.
-4. Run routines in parallel.
-Parallelization (i.e. the ability to distribute tasks over several cores in your computer) can significantly speed-up routines.
-All functions for automatic detection and performance evaluation allow users to run analysis in parallel (see parallel argument in those functions).
+3. Run routines in parallel.
+Parallelization (i.e. the ability to distribute tasks over several cores in your computer) can significantly speed up routines.
+All functions for automatic detection and performance evaluation allow users to run analysis in parallel (see ‘parallel’ argument in those functions).
 Hence a computer with several cores can be helpful for improving efficiency.
 4. Sampling rate matters.
 Detecting signals on low sampling rate files is faster, so we must avoid having Nyquist frequencies much higher than the highest frequency of the target signals.
 5. Try using a computer with lots of RAM memory or a computer cluster for working on large amounts of data.
-These rules are not restricted to ohun and can also be helpful to speed-up routines in other software packages.
+Lastly, we underscore that these tips are not restricted to ohun and can also be helpful to speed up routines in other software packages.

-There are some additional things to be considered when aiming to automatically detect acoustic signals.
-When running automatic signals detection try to use your knowledge about the signal structure to determine the initial range.
+There are some additional aspects to be considered when aiming to automatically detect acoustic signals.
+When running automated signal detection programs, try to use your knowledge about the signal structure to determine the initial range.
 This can be extremely helpful for narrowing down possible parameter values, particularly for energy-based detection.
-As a general rule, if people have a hard time figuring out where a target signal occurs, detection algorithms will also have a hard time.
-In cases in which occurrences are ambiguous, low performances are expected.
-Make sure reference tables contain all target signals and only the target signals, otherwise performance optimization can be misleading as the performance of a detection cannot be better than the reference itself.
-Lastly, avoid having overlapping signals or several signals as a single one (like a multi-syllable vocalization) in the reference table when running an energy-based detector, as they are likely to be identified as separetedd units.
+As a general rule, if human observers have a hard time visually detecting where a target signal occurs, or signal occurrences are ambiguous, then detection algorithms will likely yield low detection performance.
+Ensure that reference tables contain all target signals and only the desired target signals, otherwise performance optimization can be misleading, as the performance of a given detection method cannot be better than the reference itself.
+Lastly, avoid having overlapping signals or several signals as a single detection (like a multi-syllable vocalization) in the reference table when running an energy-based detector, as they are likely to be identified as separate units.

 https://cran.r-project.org/web/packages/bioacoustics/vignettes/tutorial.html